manuEbg/NNHelferlein.jl/README.md

 # Installation

 The package is not yet released!
-Fore the moment, please install the project as
+For the moment, please install the project as

 ```Julia